Understanding Medical Terms: Traumatic Brain Injuries - JLG

 Mild Traumatic Brain Injury

 A mild traumatic brain injury is classified as an injury that results in a loss of consciousness and/or confusion/disorientation that lasts for a period of less than 30 minutes.
-Even though it is called a mild traumatic brain injury the long lasting and permanent effects on the injured person and their family can be truly devastating.
+Even though it is called a mild TBI, the long-lasting and permanent effects on the injured person and their family can be truly devastating.

 Moderate Traumatic Brain Injury